VaibhavSharma08/MSTeamsClone_Engage2021/README.md

 # b) Running the Local Host Demo
 The code demo has been tested to work in Google Chrome and Mozilla Firefox.
 The steps are given as follows:

+**Step 1**: Download the source code and extract the files from the ZIP file.

-**Step 1**: Open the command prompt and navigate to the source code directory.
+**Step 2**: Open the command prompt and navigate to the source code directory.

-**Step 2**: Run the command "node server.js".
+**Step 3**: Run the command "node server.js".

 ![image](https://user-images.githubusercontent.com/62774848/125500788-2bc19499-24f6-4c46-a7c7-a90b9ffce0d2.png)

-**Step 3**: Navigate to "localhost:3000/".
+**Step 4**: Navigate to "localhost:3000/".
 Enter the room you want to connect to.
 Allow the browser to use your camera and microphone.
 Then open another tab and navigate to the same URL and enter the same room.

 ![image](https://user-images.githubusercontent.com/62774848/125501205-b1b171a1-4518-4d10-8972-992db3e2da95.png)